Updated in June 2023

 The Musqueam Community Rental Complex (MCRC) at Lot 95, Crown Place will be owned, designed and operated by Musqueam.
 It will provide affordable rental units for Musqueam members and their families.
 Additionally, the complex will have a childcare centre, playground and new community spaces.

+Demand for on-reserve housing is only increasing as Musqueam’s population continues to grow, and there is a need for all types of housing for different family sizes and stages in life.
 This development is an historic opportunity to help ease overcrowding, welcome home Musqueam members living away from home and continue our Musqueam cultural teachings and traditions in our community.

-- Musqueam Capital Corp. (project management)
+- Musqueam Capital Corporation (project management)

 - Aquilini Development (design & construction)